liuyehcf/BlogSource/_unposts/Interview.md

 1. What is hive meta store?
 1. What is the function of cache metadata?
 1. What are the competitors of Starrocks?
-    * ClickHouse, wide table
+    * Top-tier: Snowflake, Databricks
+    * Second-tier: AWS Redshift/Athena, Google Cloud Bigquery, Azure Synapse
+    * Third-tier: Starburst, Dremio, Singlestore, Clickhouse, Imply, Startree, Ahana
+    * Trino, lake house
     * Druid, wide table
-    * Trino, data lake
     * Presto, execution
-    * Snowflake, comprehensive

 # 3 Database